N. Corah & Sons: Working at Corah

-By the 1990s the factory had closed.

 The Corah building after company closure

 Although much of the rear half of the site has been demolished, particularly the lower scale workshop buildings, the majority of the historic building complex remains.
 A range of light industrial uses occupy most of the southern-most building group, with parts of the monumental factory still used for small scale hosiery manufacturing.
 However, much of the site has been derelict since the closure of the original factory and the boiler house chimney has been demolished.
 The surviving buildings are Local Heritage Assets and sit next to Abbey Park, which is a Grade II* Registered Park.
 Its iconic nature and it relative openness to casual visitors has meant it has become a favourite of so-called Urban Explorers.
 In April 2012, the Corah building suffered a fire, with a further conflagration in May 2016, but the most significant buildings were largely unaffected.
 Exindustria - a lament for Leicester's lost industrial power - was shot partly at Corah's.